 The Investments Department Risk Committee manages all aspects of Guardian's investment risk management strategies designed to maintain financial strength and ratings, liquidity, and a competitive dividend.
 The Investments Department Risk Committee monitors the risk management processes to identify market, credit, liquidity, operational, emerging and other investment risks for portfolios spanning multi-asset classes in alignment with Guardian's liability and risk appetite.
-The Investment Department Risk Committee is chaired by the Investments Chief Risk Officer.
-The Investments Department Risk Committee meets monthly and regularly reports its activities to the CRMC and to the Investment Committee of the Board.
+The Investments Department Risk Committee is chaired by the Corporate Chief Actuary and CRO.
+The Investments Department Risk Committee regularly reports its activities to the CRMC and to the Investment Committee of the Board.